TULiberalArts/Neuroscience/pages/undergradaute.md

 ## Graduating with Distinction in Neuroscience

-**Majors in Neuroscience:** Systems, Behavior, Plasticity have the opportunity to be awarded departmental distinction upon graduation.
+Majors in Neuroscience: Systems, Behavior, Plasticity have the opportunity to be awarded departmental distinction upon graduation.
 Graduating with distinction can be achieved by maintaining a grade point average 3.0 of better in all neuroscience courses, completing two semesters of independent study in Neuroscience (NSI 4182 & 4282) with an A- or better, and successfully completing a neuroscience research project based on the independent study work and described in a research paper and poster presented to Neuroscience Program faculty and students.
 Students MUST complete an Application for Distinction.

-### Distinction Guidelines
+### Distinction Paper

-Distinction in Neuroscience: Systems, Behavior, Plasticity, have the opportunity to be awarded departmental distinction upon graduation.
-Graduation with Distinction can be achieved by:

-- Maintaining a Grade Point Average 3.0 of better in all Neuroscience (NSI) Courses,
-- Completing two semesters of Independent Study in Neuroscience (NSI 4182 & 4282) with an A- or better
-- Successfully completing a neuroscience research project based on the independent study work and described in a research paper and poster presented to Neuroscience Program faculty and student

-**Distinction Paper**

 The Distinction Paper should follow the _[Journal of Neuroscience](http://www.jneurosci.org/)_ format, and should be between 8 and 15 pages long.

-Distinction papers must be signed by the student’s Independent Study Mentor and then submitted to Dr. Parikh for approval, with a copy to the [Student Services Coordinator](mailto:mailto:smclaughlin@temple.edu)
+Distinction papers must be signed by the student’s Independent Study Mentor and then submitted to Dr. Parikh for approval, with a copy to the [Student Services Coordinator](mailto:mailto:smclaughlin@temple.edu).

-**Poster Presentation**
+### Poster Presentation

 If you are submitting a poster for distinction, please be sure to indicate that in an email to the Student Services Coordinator prior to the presentation.
 Distinction posters may be submitted for  the Spring poster sessions.